Our Purpose

 Teams will play a total of 12 games over the course of five weekends, with two to four games per weekend.
 Games will tip-off at 9:00 am, 10:30 am, 12:00 pm, 1:30 pm, 3:00 pm, 4:30 pm and 6:00 pm on Saturdays and Sundays (game times may vary based on facility permits).

-The dates below are the competition weekends for each age category for the 2024-25 OBL season. (currently tentative)
+The dates below are the competition weekends for each age category for the 2025-26 OBL season.

 Non-bolded are the scheduled 2 game weekends (on either Saturday or Sunday) and bolded are the scheduled 4 game weekends (on both Saturday and Sunday) for OBL pools.